goldeneave/Extract-subset-from-coco/README.md

 I now share some experience and related code in the repo

 ### The repo will attach 3 py file, or more, but generally could divided into 3 stage
-So the code will named Stage{}, each file I will try to write some annotations
+So the code will named Stage_{}, each file I will try to write some annotations

 ## Stage_1.py
 In the py file, the code will use your own dataset to extract specific category and write a corresponding xml file for each img